About Me

 Where I’m at Link to heading

-I’m currently doing my Master’s in Computer Engineering at Virginia Tech.
-These days I spend most of my time working on the Linux kernel, building fuzzers for eBPF, writing PCIe drivers, and messing around with FPGAs.
-I’ve made changes to Syzkaller to fuzz eBPF kfuncs, contributed patches to the kernel (including AMDGPU), and reverse engineered undocumented USB devices.
-I’m also trying to learn more about GPU driver development and the DRM subsystem.
+I’m currently doing my PhD in Computer Engineering at Virginia Tech, taking Advanced Linux Kernel Programming and working on research involving LLVM and program reachability analysis.
+I’ve made changes to Syzkaller to fuzz eBPF kfuncs, contributed patches to the kernel (including AMDGPU), and reverse engineer undocumented USB devices.

 What I want to do Link to heading